Some posts contain compensated links. Please read this disclaimer for more info.

 While renting a boat to go sailing in Croatia isn’t a budget vacation, you don’t have to be a millionaire to hire your own boat.

-The biggest expense is the rental fee for the boat, which depends upon the type of boat, the season and whether or not you need a skipper.
+The biggest expense is the boat’s rental fee, which depends upon the type of boat, the season, and whether or not you need a skipper.

 Note: if you don’t have a boating license, you will need a skipper!

 We rented a Sun Odyssey 45 DS (no captain) during the last week of September for €1765.
 This spacious boat fits eight people in total, so if you were to travel with a party of 8, the cost per person would be €220 for a week.

 Harbor fees are rather steep in Croatia!
 You are charged by the length of your boat and pay a set fee for each meter.
 We paid the most in the town of Vis; a night at the quay set us back €77.
 Considering you already technically paid for your bed, that’s quite a bit of money for a toilet and a shower.

 Here are the fees we paid in the harbors included in the itinerary: